 Camp fires and solid fuel burners

 Fires are permitted in off-the-ground braziers only.
-Hire is available from the onsite office.
+You can hire one from the Diamond Head office.

 Spear fishing is permitted in designated areas only.